badd-labs/badd-labs/README.md

 - Lab B3.
 DEX security: Arbitrage [[link](labs/B3/README.md)]
 - Lab B4.
 DEX security: Sandwich [[link](labs/B4/README.md)]

+BADD Labs in the news
+---

+- The labs were used in "CIS/FIN629: Blockchain Foundations and Applications", a cross-listed course for graduate computer science students and finance students at Syracuse University (2018-2022).
+- Our labs are featured in blockchain education in ASEE 2022.
+- Our labs are featured in the NSF blockchain-education workshop 2022.

 <!--

 B2.
 Multi-tx DEX via HTLC [[lab B2](old_labs/lab3-20/README-lab4.md)]